Behaviour Change for manufacturing, talent and business sustainability

 Made Smarter Innovation is a £147 million programme funded by the government to develop a digital innovation ecosystem for the UK manufacturing industry.
 We support Manufacturers, Digital Technology Developers, Founders and Academics to find cutting-edge solutions & funding opportunities that can increase work productivity within the manufacturing sector nationally.
 In addition to that, we would also provide relevant platforms to export these technology solutions to the global manufacturing community.

-Why should you attend this webinar?
+Why should you watch this recording?

 Joining this event, you will learn more about:

 - How behaviour change can make manufacturing more sustainable.

 - How the future of manufacturing works and the changes that companies can make today to ensure they recruit and retain the best talent.

 This event is online and open to all.
 However, we strongly encourage you to join if you are: